sam-hosseini/freelancing-in-finland/README.md

 **When is it necessary?** Even though it's not mandatory by law, it may be mandatory by the contract you'll sign with freelance brokers or the client itself.

+Some components of a corporate liability insurance, like *legal expenses insurance*, require you to have signed the corporate liability insurance **before** signing your project contract in order for the insurance cover to be valid.
+If that is the case and you have already signed the project contract, discuss with the insurance agent to find a solution to the problem.

 **How much?** Insurance companies decide the price based on a number of factors including but not limited to your main line of business and your estimated annual revenue.
 I have received offers from ~200€ up to ~500€ per year from different insurance providers.